contensis/contensis.github.io/docs-src/content-types/add-fields-to-a-content-type.md

 # Add fields to a content type
 A content type is made up of a set of fields.
-Fields allow us to break up large blobs of content into smaller chunks, making content more flexible and reusable.
+Fields allow you to break up large blobs of content into smaller chunks, making content more flexible and reusable.

 > A content type can contain up to 50 fields.